The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Wells Fargo is the fourth-largest bank in the United States, with around $1.72 trillion in assets.
-It has a large physical footprint, with about 4,700 brick-and-mortar locations in the country and a large network of ATMs, as well as a full suite of online and mobile banking tools.
+Wells Fargo is the fourth-largest bank in the United States, with around $1.67 trillion in assets.
+It has a large physical footprint, with more than 4,400 brick-and-mortar locations in the country and a large network of ATMs, as well as a full suite of online and mobile banking tools.

 Wells Fargo offers several checking accounts that span day-to-day checking service to more premium services.
 The bank is insured by the Federal Deposit Insurance Corp.
 (FDIC), so its checking accounts are safe places to deposit your paycheck, Social Security benefits or other income.

 Wells Fargo has four main checking account options.
 Each account has a minimum deposit requirement and a monthly fee, though in certain circumstances the monthly fee is waived:

 |Account name||APY||Minimum deposit||Monthly fee|

 Note: The annual percentage yield (APY) shown is as of Nov.
 9, 2023 and may vary by region.

 * Balances below $100,000 earn 0.05 percent APY.
 Balances of $100,000 or more earn 0.10 percent APY.